-In the Pain Medicine program, we take a team approach when we assess and treat pain problems.
+In the Pain Medicine program at Seattle Children's Hospital, we take a team approach when we assess and treat pain problems.
 Our team of experts includes anesthesiologists, nurses, psychologists and physical and occupational therapists.
 Your child may see many team members during their first visit and at follow-up visits.

 Chronic pain or recurrent pain may be complex.
 We go out of our way to learn about how your child experiences pain.
 Based on your child's needs, we may suggest one or more of the evidence-based treatment approaches on this page.